ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab04.md

 starter-code-url: https://github.com/ucsd-cse-spis-2017/lab04-startercode.git
 ---

-If you find typos or problems with the lab instructions, please report them on Piazza
+If you find typos or problems with the lab instructions, please report them on Piazza.

 # Learning Goals